fmonniot/ruby-fleetctl/README.md

 # Fleetctl

 Fleetctl is a gem for remotely controlling a fleet cluster on CoreOS.
 The gem executes all commands remotely on the fleet hosts via SSH, rather than using the `fleetctl` executable.
 At the time of this writing, this has proven to be more stable than using the native executable's `--tunnel` flag.

 Warning: This gem is essentially a wrapper for an executable that is still in alpha.
 Things are changing rapidly.
 It is known to work in one specific context.
 Use at your own risk.
 Future updates will be more stable.

 ## Installation and Configuration

-Add Fleetctl to your Gemfile (I recommend locking yourself to an exact version for now.
-I may change anything at any time):
+Add Fleetctl to your Gemfile (I may change anything at any time):

-    gem 'fleetctl', '0.1.4'
+    gem 'fleetctl', github: 'fmonniot/ruby-fleetctl'

 And `$ bundle install`

 ###Configure Fleetctl:

 All configuration options in Fleetctl are currently global.
 Just pass a hash to `Fleetctl.config` with the appropriate options included, like so:

     Fleetctl.config({
       # insert configuration options here